boltdesignsystem/bolt/docs-site/src/pages/docs/45-development/70-testing-standards/10-js-testing-standards.md

    - VRT test
    - Cross browser test
 1. NIGHTWATCH
    - E2E test
    - Cross browser test
    - Functionality test

 ## How to run tests

-All commands must be launched from root folder of the Bolt
+All commands must be run from the root directory of your Bolt project.

 1. All tests
    - `yarn test`